Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/things_to_do.md

 ## Highland Park

-The highlight of this 380-acre park is the [Pittsburgh Zoo and PPG Aquarium] (http://pittsburghzoo.org/), whose most recent addition to the family is a [newborn elephant calf] (http://pittsburghzoo.org/elephantblog).
+The highlight of this 380-acre park is the [Pittsburgh Zoo and PPG Aquarium](http://pittsburghzoo.org/), whose most recent addition to the family is a [newborn elephant calf](http://pittsburghzoo.org/elephantblog).
-First opened in 1898 and home to over 400 species, the zoo has a long history of giving the public a chance to see and learn about a wide array of animals.
-Stop by to catch a glimpse of some [white-bellied pangolins] (http://www.wpxi.com/news/top-stories/new-white-bellied-pangolins-now-at-pittsburgh-zoo-ppg-aquarium/524477271) and immerse yourself in the natural world with the zoo's interactive exhibits.
-While you're in the neighborhood, consider exploring the rest of [Highland Park] (https://www.pittsburghparks.org/highland-park), which includes two large water reservoirs, a bike track, walking trails, and a swimming pool.
+First opened in 1898 and home to over 400 species, the Zoo has a long history of giving the public a chance to see and learn about a wide array of animals.
+Stop by to catch a glimpse of some [white-bellied pangolins](http://www.wpxi.com/news/top-stories/new-white-bellied-pangolins-now-at-pittsburgh-zoo-ppg-aquarium/524477271) and immerse yourself in the natural world with the Zoo's interactive exhibits.
+While you're in the neighborhood, consider exploring the rest of [Highland Park](https://www.pittsburghparks.org/highland-park), which includes two large water reservoirs, a bike track, walking trails, and a swimming pool.
 To get to this area of Pittsburgh, you can take the 75 bus from Fifth at Bellefield.
-If you're interested in driving, free parking is available in the zoo's main parking lot.
+If you're interested in driving, free parking is available in the Zoo's main parking lot.

 ## Curiosities